O.A.R.S. offers the following trips for the avid fisherman:

 You bring your tackle or fly fishing gear, and we will supply you with everything else needed for an unforgettable fishing vacation in Idaho.
 We use custom-rigged oar rafts to guide you down river, as they provide a sturdy and maneuverable fishing platform.
 Our guide will row you and one other guest on his/her boat through rapids and to fantastic fishing spots.

 In British Columbia, enjoy a scenic flight over the glaciated Coast Range before arriving at the Lodge at Chilko Lake, one of the most remote and exclusive wilderness lodges in North America.
-From the lodge, our expert fishing guides will outfit you with everything you need for 5 days of British Columbia fly fishing for record salmon and rainbow trout along the Chilko River or by flat bottom riverboat on crystal clear Chilko Lake.
+From the lodge, our expert fishing guides will prepare you for British Columbia fly fishing for record salmon and rainbow trout along the Chilko River or by flat bottom riverboat on crystal clear Chilko Lake.
 Or, join us in Idaho for cutthroat fishing on the Salmon River.

-Our friendly and approachable fishing guides are experienced professionals who live in the area and have in-depth knowledge of conditions, hatches and techniques that work in their area.
-They are also are experts at finding the best fishing and camping spots.
+Our friendly and approachable fishing guides are experienced professionals who have in-depth knowledge of conditions, hatches and techniques that work particularly well on these rivers.
+They are also experts at finding the best fishing and camping spots.
 You will often feel as though you are the only people on the water, where you may enjoy the solitude of wilderness fishing.
 With the best guide-to-guest ratio in the business and decades of experience, make O.A.R.S. your choice for your next BIG fishing adventure.

 Featured Fishing Adventures